cutaway-security/IACS_STAR_Methodology/README.md

 **(SL:0/M:0/O:0/A:0/EA:0/EE:0/AW:0/DR:0/LC:0/LI:0/LA:0/LAC:0/ED:0/PD:0/SE:0/R:0)**

-# IRRM Calculator
+# IACS STAR Calculator

-The IRRM Calculator (To Be Developed and Deployed) has been set up to aid in the calculation of the IRRM vulnerability scores.
+The IACS STAR score calculator (website coming soon) has been set up to aid in the calculation of the IACS STAR vulnerability scores.
 This calculator follows the model provided by the [OWASP Risk Rating Calculator](https://owasp-risk-rating.com/).
 It can be used when considering the scoring of each of the factors that are used to calculate likelihood and consequence.
 It is intended to aid in discussions and to move towards concensus amongst stakeholders.
 It can also be used to provide the vector score to be added to the assessment findings.

 To run this calculator locally clone this repository, open a terminal to the repo directory, and run a Python web server with the following command:

 **python3 -m http.server 9000**

-Open your web browser to your [local IRRM calculator](http://localhost:9000/iacs_risk_rating_calculator.html).
+Open your web browser to your [local IACS STAR score calculator](http://localhost:9000/iacs_star_calculator.html).